7digital/samba/README.md

 [![logo](https://raw.githubusercontent.com/7digital/samba/master/logo.jpg)](https://www.samba.org)

-# Samba
+# What is this?

-Samba docker container
+Samba docker container.
+We've modified it from the original (by [dperson](https://github.com/dperson/samba/)) to allow us to force a particular user for a share.

 # What is Samba?